End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Method

-To support cooperative perception under practical V2X communication constraints, XET-V2X adopts feature-level image transmission as the primary information exchange paradigm among distributed perception agents.
-As illustrated between Fig.~\ref{fig:xet-v2x-architecture}~(a) and (b), image features extracted at remote agents (e.g., infrastructure or other connected vehicles) are transmitted to the ego vehicle for subsequent cooperative fusion.
+To enable cooperative perception in cases with practical V2X communication constraints, XET-V2X adopts feature-level transmission as the primary information exchange mechanism among distributed agents.
+As illustrated in Fig.~\ref{fig:xet-v2x-architecture}~(a) and (b), image and point cloud features extracted by remote agents (e.g., CAVs or RSUs) are transmitted to the ego vehicle for cooperative fusion.